UPPMAX/UPPMAX-documentation/docs/software/compiling_parallel.md

 mpicc -o hello-mpi hello-mpi.c
 ```

-You should add optimization and other flags to the mpicc command, just as you would to the compiler used.
-So if the gcc compiler is used and you wish to compile an mpi program written in C with good, fast optimization you should use a command similar to the following:
+You should add optimisation and other flags to the mpicc command, just as you would to the compiler used.
+So if the gcc compiler is used and you wish to compile an mpi program written in C with good, fast optimisation you should use a command similar to the following:

 ```console
 mpicc -fast -o hello-mpi hello-mpi.c